MeghaTatti/Pulmonary-Disease-Detection/README.md

 The research papers used to develop this project are in the folder named : "Papers"

 The final report of the project is in "Report"

+This Project was done in collaboration with **Rakshith Churchagundi Amarnath**.